neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-emergency-procedures.md

 What to do if someone is lost:

 1. Shout the person's name, or use whistles in an attempt to get a response.
 2. Get out a map and try to figure out where the person might be after calling has failed.
-Try to recall where and when the person was last seen, as well as what he or she was wearing.
+Try to recall where and when the person was last seen, as well as what they were wearing.
 Is there a pond or mountain summit nearby?
 Two or three people should go as a group to check that place.
 They should bring a map and a compass and agree to return by a certain time if they have no luck.
 3. It is critical not to let anyone else get lost.
 Don't send people scurrying wildly in every direction.
 People should scout away from the group only for designated amount of time (ex: 10 minutes).
 4. During the wait, keep the group together and calm.
 Make hot drinks, eat some food, begin setting up camp if necessary.
 5. After one hour of searching, notify Basecamp.